 Finally, they can petition the U. S. Supreme Court.
 In Supreme Court cases, the defense is asking for a review of federal constitutional issues.
 The defense team can also bring up issues outside the trial record, such as:

 Because of the multiplicity of proceedings, capital punishment cases can take decades to work their way through the criminal justice system.

 Relief can also come from outside the criminal justice system.
 A prisoner can receive a pardon or clemency from the governor of the convicting state.
 Some states also empower executive clemency boards or parole boards to delay executions.

 The Death Penalty Appeals Process: Additional Resources

 The death penalty appeals process is slow, but it ensures that an appellant is given every opportunity to make their case.
-If you need legal help to appeal a criminal conviction, contact an experienced criminal defense attorney in your area.
+If you need legal help with your capital case or criminal appeal, contact a criminal defense attorney.